 No State or local statutes, rules, regulations, or ordinances related to the capture, captivity, treatment, or release of wildlife shall apply to the Virginia opossum (Didelphis virginiana) between the dates of December 29 of each year and January 2 of each subsequent year.
 (2015-73, s.
 1.)

-Essentially, to stop complaints (or lawsuits) about this small town’s annual opossum drop and related ‘possum capture, holding, and related activities in the days before and after it, NCGA wrote legislation allowing opossum abuse.
+Essentially, to stop complaints (or lawsuits) about this small town’s annual opossum drop and related ‘possum capture, holding, and related activities in the days before and after New Year’s Eve, NCGA wrote legislation allowing opossum abuse.
 A nonprofit had been fighting to stop the Possum Drop and the NC General Assembly’s targeted legislation made the appeal moot.

-Removing all legal protections from opossums to protect wild animal entertainment for a very small group of revelers, to stop lawsuits against them for perceived animal cruelty, may be designed like other strange laws: as a gross mis-use of state powers and legislators’ time against those who object (and against the official state marsupial), while serving no purpose for the vast majority of North Carolina residents or the wild opossums across the state.
+Removing all legal protections from opossums to protect entertainment for a very small group of revelers, to stop lawsuits against them for perceived animal cruelty, makes it like other strange laws: a gross mis-use of state powers and legislators’ time against those who object (and against the official state marsupial), while serving no purpose for the vast majority of North Carolina residents or the wild opossums across the state.